rhylanbolt/developerdocs/README.md

 </section>
 <section id="banner-deployment" class="doc-section">
-<h1>Banner Deployment Guide</h1>
+<h1>Smart Content Deployment Guide</h1>
 <h2>Why This Matters</h2>
-<p>Personalized banners transform static marketing into dynamic, relevant experiences.
-Instead of showing every user the same generic content, Opti-X Banners display product recommendations tailored to each individual based on their behavior, preferences, and context.
+<p>Personalized smart content transform static marketing into dynamic, relevant experiences.
+Instead of showing every user the same generic content, Personalize Smart Content display product recommendations tailored to each individual based on their behavior, preferences, and context.
 This personalization typically increases click-through rates by 2-3x compared to static content, because users see products they actually want.</p>
-<p>Banners work across channels: embed them in emails, display them on your website, or include them in push notifications.
-The same banner configuration adapts to show the right products to the right user at the right time.</p>
+<p>Smart Content work across channels: embed them in emails, display them on your website, or include them in push notifications.
+The same smart content configuration adapts to show the right products to the right user at the right time.</p>
 <h2>Deployment Options</h2>
-<p>There are two primary ways to render Opti-X Banner content:</p>
+<p>There are two primary ways to render Personalize Smart Content content:</p>
 <ol>
-<li><strong>Image-based banners</strong> - Reference Opti-X banner image URLs that dynamically generate personalized content</li>
+<li><strong>Image-based smart content</strong> - Reference Personalize smart content image URLs that dynamically generate personalized content</li>
-<li><strong>Code-based banners</strong> - Implement JavaScript code that builds the banner directly in your site</li>
+<li><strong>Code-based smart content</strong> - Implement JavaScript code that builds the smart content directly in your site</li>
 </ol>
 <p>Both approaches deliver personalized recommendations.
 Choose image-based for email and simple implementations.
 Choose code-based for richer website interactions.</p>
-<h2>Making Banners Personalized</h2>
+<h2>Making Smart Content Personalized</h2>
-<p>The power of Opti-X Banners comes from generating personalized content for each user.
-To achieve this personalization, banner URLs require parameters that identify who is viewing the content and where.</p>
+<p>The power of Personalize Smart Content comes from generating personalized content for each user.
+To achieve this personalization, smart content URLs require parameters that identify who is viewing the content and where.</p>
 <h3>Required Parameters</h3>
 <table>
 <thead>